nygman/hscript/README.md

             }
         }
     }
-> This Facebook.com HScript instructs Hola Unblocker requests to route through PROXY US agents on the Hola network.
+> This Facebook.com hscript instructs Hola Unblocker requests to route through PROXY US agents on the Hola network.
 For example, requests originating in Iran will be routed through Hola, allowing Iranian residents access to Facebook despite locally blocked IPs.

 ## Intro:
-HScript, or Hola Script, by [Hola](http://hola.org) lets you:
+hscript, or Hola script, by [Hola](http://hola.org) lets you:

 * Configure routing rules for a set of URLs for use with the Hola Unblocker VPN Proxy
-* Create an HScript Package by including several rules within one HScript
+* Create an hscript Package by including several rules within one hscript
-* Share your HScript rules and HScript Packages with the whole world
+* Share your hscript rules and hscript Packages with the whole world

 ## API:
     {
-        "name": "Your HScript or HScript package name", "author": "Your name",
+        "name": "Your hscript or hscript package name", "author": "Your name",
-        "description": "Optional - A description of the author, HScript, HScript package, etc)", "site": "Link to your website/Facebook/Twitter/Github, etc",
+        "description": "Optional - A description of the author, hscript, hscript package, etc)", "site": "Link to your website/Facebook/Twitter/Github, etc",
         "icon": "Optional - HTTP link to icon)", "unblocker_rules": {
             "unblocker_rules.RULE1": {
-                "description": "Optional - A description of the HScript rule", "link": "HTTP link to site",
+                "description": "Optional - A description of the hscript rule", "link": "HTTP link to site",
                 "icon": "Optional - HTTP link to icon", "os": [